tekknolagi/tekknolagi.github.com/_posts/2025-12-12-inlining-heuristics.md

 This post was a long time coming.
 I started working on it about five years ago but then when I quit working at Facebook I accidentally left behind all of the inliner research I did for Cinder's inliner.
-So then I kind of just thought about it aimlessly for a while.
+So then I kind of just thought about it aimlessly for a while before redoing it this year.
 Anyway, here's wonderwall.

 ## The survey